ChachyDev/kommands/README.md

 # kommands
-Commands is the Kotlin command handler library built for all platforms!
+Kommands is the Kotlin command handler library built for all platforms!